theforeman/foreman_virt_who_configure/README.md

 After installation there is new "Virt-who configurations" menu added in "Infrastructure" tab.
 The "Virt-who configurations" -> "Create Config" provides options to add details about configuration, most of the fields are having inline help.

 The virt-who configuration should be in an organization.
-If organization has not selected then Owner field would be displayed where it is required to select organization.
+If an organization has not selected then Owner field would be displayed where it is required to select organization.
 If organization is already selected then Owner field is not displayed and virt-configuration will be automatically created in selected organization scope.

 To deploy the configuration click on configuration name on "Virt-who configurations" list page, "Overview" page shows details about configuration and "Deploy page" has all details on deploying configuration.